Best European Cities for People Who Hate Crowds

 The second-largest city in Denmark, Aarhus claims distinctive attractions like an underground Viking Museum and an open-air ethnographic museum, Den Gamle By — not to mention quiet beaches with calm, swimmable water.

 Art connoisseurs enjoy visiting the city’s contemporary art museum, home to Denmark’s largest art collection outside Copenhagen and special exhibits like an exploration of the fall of the Berlin Wall.
 The museum’s Wine and Food Hall, serving locally sourced fare, is worth a pilgrimage on its own.

 12. Utrecht, Netherlands

-Utrecht welcomes about 4 million yearly visitors — a small number compared to the nearly 20 million who converge on the streets of nearby Amsterdam every year.
+Utrecht welcomes a fraction of the visitors that swarm to Amsterdam every year.
 The country’s fourth-largest city continues to hide in plain sight from tourists, a fact that you can certainly use to your advantage.

 Stroll along the city’s canals, just as lovely as Amsterdam’s and featuring wharf cellars — former wharf storage facilities — housing excellent cafes and waterside terraces.
 Carve out time, too, to take day trips to nearby castles.

 Mostly, enjoy a taste of the Netherlands without the hassle of dealing with drunk Eramus students on every corner.